virtual-kubelet/virtual-kubelet/README.md

 # Virtual Kubelet

 Virtual Kubelet is an open source [Kubernetes kubelet](https://kubernetes.io/docs/reference/generated/kubelet/) implementation that masquerades as a kubelet for the purposes of connecting Kubernetes to other APIs.
-This allows the nodes to be backed by other services like ACI, Hyper.sh, AWS, etc.  This connector features a pluggable architecture and direct use of Kubernetes primitives, making it much easier to build on.
+This allows the nodes to be backed by other services like ACI, AWS Fargate, Hyper.sh, etc.
+Virtual Kubelet features a pluggable architecture and direct use of Kubernetes primitives, making it much easier to build on.

 We invite the Kubernetes ecosystem to join us in empowering developers to build upon our base.
 Join our slack channel named, virtual-kubelet, within the [Kubernetes slack group](https://kubernetes.slack.com/).